muhammetandic/Case.Roasberry.UI/README.md

-# Roasberry Full stack Developer Position Case Study
+# Roasberry Full Stack Developer Position Case Study

 ## Object

-Case Study: Building a Shopify Integration with Visualization for E-Commerce Analytics
+Building a Shopify Integration with Visualization for E-Commerce Analytics

 ## This Project